atlasd-geo/atlasd/Architecture Quickstart.md

 You do not need to fully, or even remotely, understand the architecture to begin contributing.
 However, if you are interested in creating a repo of your own, demonstrated understanding of the architecture is necessary.

 ## Philosophy
-While certain hosting services may be suggested, *see* [Contribution Guidelines](https://github.com/atlasd-geo/atlasd/blob/main/Contribution%20Guidelines.md), we encourage all software to written to be laregly machine and service independent.
+While certain hosting services may be suggested, *see* [Contribution Guidelines](https://github.com/atlasd-geo/atlasd/blob/main/Contribution%20Guidelines.md), we encourage all software to be written largely machine and service independent.
 Containerization and separation of concerns should be adhered to consistently.

 ## Services
 The service structure of Atlasd will include the following: